seanox/virtual-environment/slowdown/README.md

 If the program is terminated, the original priority is restored.

+# System Requirement
+- Windows 10 or higher as operating system
+- .NET 4.7.x or higher

 ## Download

 The service is [part of the virtual environment](https://github.com/seanox/virtual-environment/tree/main/platform/Resources/platform/Settings)